stanislaw/stanislaw.github.io/content/pages/About.rst

 What is in this blog?
 ---------------------

-This blog features updates about my spare-time activities as an open-source software developer.
+This blog features updates from my spare-time activities as an open-source software developer.
 Since my day job is separate from my open-source and blogging activities, I mostly write about topics related to software development, such as how-tos, tool notes, testing, and other miscellaneous